schorschii/WebVault-Pro/README.md

    root@server:/# mysql -D pwsafe < sql/SCHEMA.sql
    ```
 4. Create `config/settings.php` from `config/settings.php.example` and enter your MySQL connection credentials, LDAP connection parameters and adjust other settings if you like.
 Read the comments in the [example file](config/settings.php.example) for more information.
+5. Create users:
+   - LDAP sync: execute `php bin/ldapsync.php` and set up a cron job as described in the example config file.
+   - Local user accounts: `php bin/user.php create USERNAME DISPLAY_NAME PASSWORD`.
+     Note that local accounts are only intended for testing or emergency purposes (you can add the local account to a user group of your top-level password folder so that every password gets encrypted to the local user too - this allows you to access passwords even if your LDAP server isn't working anymore).
-5. Thats it.
-Open a webbrowser, navigate to your installation and log in with a LDAP account.
+6. Thats it.
+Open a webbrowser, navigate to your installation and log in with an LDAP or local account.

+### Backup
+Don't forget to backup your database regularly, e.g. by executing `mysqldump pwsafe > backup.sql` via crontab.
+Save the file on another, secure storage!

 ### Hardening Recommendations
 - Transfer the ownership of the application files to root and deny write access for all other users.
 The web server user (www-data) should only be able to read the application files.